Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 # Fxlabs.ai Backend - Real-time Market Data Streaming Service

-Re-architecture: See `REARCHITECTING.md` for the polling-only MT5 design: 100ms price stream (bid + daily % change), 10-second closed-bar indicator updates (RSI/EMA/MACD/UT Bot/Ichimoku), in-memory caches, and WebSocket delivery.
+Re-architecture: See `REARCHITECTING.md` for the polling-only MT5 design.
+Today, the server streams tick and OHLC data over `/ws/market` (tick-driven, coalesced).
+Indicator streaming and periodic daily % change summaries are planned and tracked in the Implementation Checklist.
 No EA or external bridge required.

 A high-performance, real-time financial market data streaming service built with Python, FastAPI, and MetaTrader 5 integration.
 Provides live forex data, OHLC candlestick streaming, AI-powered news analysis, and comprehensive alert systems for trading applications.